EstimatedEst. Read Time: 26 minutes

 PULL WORKOUT TWO

 How are you feeling after your first Pull-Push combo?
-Think you’ll just repeat the same exercise from above?
+Think you’ll just repeat the same upper body movements from above?
 Think again.

 It’s time for your second pull workout.
 And this workout is unique because it complements your first pull workout, but it also stands by itself as a great workout.